rmholmes/rmholmes.github.io/_pages/about.md

 in the mid- and high-latitudes at colder temperatures.
-Therefore, in order to maintain a steady state, heat must be moved not only from low to high latitudes (the ocean's *meridional* heat transport), but also from warm to cold temperatures (the ocean's \textit{diathermal} heat transport).
+Therefore, in order to maintain a steady state, heat must be moved not only from low to high latitudes (the ocean's *meridional* heat transport), but also from warm to cold temperatures (the ocean's *diathermal* heat transport).
 By developing a suite of novel heat transport diagnostics within a series of MOM5-based global ocean models (e.g. the Australian community ocean model,